 At the same time, the symptoms of a condition often create additional stress in the home, and parents may experience frustration, anxiety, and exhaustion as they encounter the same behaviors day after day.
 These negative emotions can affect the parent-child relationship negatively, even when parents recognize that children cannot control their reactions.

-One tool that can help parents in this situation to manage their own stress is parental training.
+One tool that can help parents in this situation manage their own stress is parental training.
 Parental training teaches parents healthy and reassuring ways to set limits with their children and reinforce positive behaviors.
-The techniques learned in parental training courses are particularly effective when applied with younger children.
-Parental training techniques are also well-supported by research.
+The techniques learned in parental training courses are particularly effective when applied with younger children, and they are also well-supported by research.

 Why Seek Parental Training